rdk/p2rank/README.md

 You can override default params with custom config file:

 ~~~
-prank rescore -c config/example.groovy test_data/fpocket.ds
+prank predict -c config/example.groovy  test.ds
-prank rescore -c example.groovy        fpocket.ds
+prank predict -c example.groovy         test.ds
 ~~~

-It is also possible to override the default params on the command line with their full name.
+It is also possible to override the default params on the command line using their full name.
 To see complete list of params look into `config/default.groovy`.

 ~~~
-prank rescore                   -seed 151 -threads 8  test_data/fpocket.ds
+prank predict                   -seed 151 -threads 8  test.ds
-prank rescore -c example.groovy -seed 151 -threads 8  test_data/fpocket.ds
+prank predict -c example.groovy -seed 151 -threads 8  test.ds
 ~~~

 ### Rescoring (PRANK algorithm)

-In addition to predicting new ligand binding sites, P2RANK is also able to rescore pockets predicted by other methods (Fpocket and ConCavity are supported so far).
+In addition to predicting new ligand binding sites, P2RANK is also able to rescore pockets predicted by other methods (Fpocket and ConCavity are supported at the moment).

 ~~~
 prank rescore test_data/fpocket.ds